Pricing data last verified: June 2026

 Picasso Dental Clinic

-Rated 4.9/5 from 3,921 reviews.
+Rated 4.9/5 from 3,000+ Google reviews across six branches.
 International caseload with practitioners trained to international standards.
 Full credential disclosure on request.

 How to verify a dentist’s credentials in Vietnam